matyalatte/tuw/docs/Build-on-Windows.md

 If you want to debug the exe on Visual Studio, you can open `build/Debug/SimpleCommandRunner.sln` with it.
 Then, set `SimpleCommandRunner` as the startup project.

+## Cross Compile for ARM64

+If you installed ARM64 components in Visual Studio, you can build ARM64 binary on x64 machine.
+Run `batch_files/build.bat Release ARM` on the command prompt.
+The ARM64 version will be generated in `build/ReleaseARM/`.

 ## Compression

 You can use [UPX](https://github.com/upx/upx/releases/latest) if you want smaller exe.